MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/WebView.md

 This control uses the Microsoft Edge rendering engine to embed a view that renders richly formatted HTML content from a remote web server, dynamically generated code, or content files.

 > [!NOTE]
-> If you have feedback about this control, send your feedback to XamlIslandsFeedback@microsoft.com.
+> If you have feedback about this control, create a new issue in the [WindowsCommunityToolkit repo](https://github.com/windows-toolkit/WindowsCommunityToolkit/issues) and leave your comments there.
+If you prefer to submit your feedback privately, you can send it to XamlIslandsFeedback@microsoft.com.
 Your insights and scenarios are critically important to us.

 ## About WebView controls